scoconno/scoconno.github.io/examined/Intro/Essay.md

 ### Task

-Write an e-mail to your younger self.
+Write an e-mail from your future self.
 This email must include the following:

-1. Identify the belief your younger self holds that you no longer do.
+1. Identify the **political** or **ethical** belief you hold in the present that your older self abandons.
-2. Identify how that belief shaped your younger self.
-You can do this by, for instance, identifying how this belief affected their relationships, education, career choices, etc.
-3. Tell your younger self why they likely hold this belief, i.e., identify the reasons they have for thinking it true.
-4. Explain to your younger self why you now think that belief is false.
+2. Argue that the **political** or **ethical** belief you currently hold is false, i.e., you must provide reasons for thinking the your current belief is false.

+**NB:** You are writing in the voice of someone from the future.
+They really think that your current **political** or **ethical** belief is false.
+So, feel safe in the pretense.
+You are trying to imagine someone convincing you that your belief is false; you are taking their perspective and temporarily suspending your own.

 ### Word Count

 500-750 words long.
 Essays shorter than 500 words or longer than 750 words will lose points.

 ### Further Instruction

 + This assignment covers material contained in Ch.1.
 + This is an e-mail.
 Include all appropriate headings, salutations, etc.
-+ You are writing to your younger self.
-Talk directly to them, not to me.
-Imagine what you would say to your younger self and how you might convince them to change their minds.
 + Use simple examples.

 ### Due Date
 Please consult the syllabus and course website for the due date.